paulmooreparks/Xfer/README.md

 ## Where Are the Docs?

-They're coming, as soon as this weekend (8 and 9 March 2025).
+They're coming.
 I've been designing on the fly, and to this point my Kanban board has been a checklist on my office whiteboard full of ideas that I scribble down as I have them.
 The design is beginning to stabilize now, so I'm ready to start documenting the features and capabilities of the tool.

 ## XferLang and Cliffer